kittykatattack/learningPixi/README.md

 <script src="../pixi.js/bin/pixi.js"></script>
 <script>

+//Aliases
+var Container = PIXI.Container,
+    autoDetectRenderer = PIXI.autoDetectRenderer,
+    loader = PIXI.loader,
+    TextureCache = PIXI.utils.TextureCache,
+    Texture = PIXI.Texture,
+    Sprite = PIXI.Sprite;

 //Create a Pixi stage and renderer and add the
-//`renderer.view` to the DOM
+//renderer.view to the DOM
-var stage = new PIXI.Stage(0x000000);
+var stage = new Container(),
-var renderer = PIXI.autoDetectRenderer(
+    renderer = autoDetectRenderer(512, 512);
-  512, 512,
-  {antialiasing: false, transparent: false, resolution: 1}
-);
 document.body.appendChild(renderer.view);

-//Load the texture atlas
-var loader = new PIXI.AssetLoader(["images/treasureHunter.json"]);
-loader.onComplete = setup;
-loader.load();
+//load an image and run the `setup` function when it's done loader
+  .add("images/treasureHunter.json")
+  .load(setup);

 //Define variables that might be used in more
 //than one function
 var dungeon, explorer, treasure, door;